tellor-io/telliot-feeds/docs/getting-started.md

 python3 src/telliot_feeds/config.py
 ```

 This will create a `api_keys.yaml` file in your telliot folder if it doesn't already exist.
-Add the necessary api keys (BraveNewCoin/Rapid & AnyBlock) to `~/telliot/api_keys.yaml`.
+Add the necessary API keys (BraveNewCoin/Rapid & AnyBlock) to `~/telliot/api_keys.yaml`.
 (Most reporters need not do this)

 Additionally, if you're going to be reporting data using sources that require API keys, add them using the following example.